jdberson/dwcPrepare/README.md

 The goal of dwcPrepare is to make it easier to prepare biodiversity data that use [Darwin Core](https://dwc.tdwg.org/) terms.

-It can be used to automatically generate Darwin Core [Event](https://dwc.tdwg.org/terms/#event) and [Location](https://dwc.tdwg.org/terms/#location) terms from your data set for submission to a Darwin Core Archive
-(e.g. [GBIF](https://www.gbif.org/) and [ALA](https://www.ala.org.au/)).
+It can be used to generate Darwin Core [Event](https://dwc.tdwg.org/terms/#event) and [Location](https://dwc.tdwg.org/terms/#location) terms from your data set for submission to a service that uses the Darwin Core Archive (e.g. [GBIF](https://www.gbif.org/) and [ALA](https://www.ala.org.au/)).

 For users with established data processing pipelines, the most useful